Websites must run on the latest iteration. This improves website security, speed, and performance.

 If you can’t see it listed, it may be necessary to refer to specific documentation from the web host.

-Ending thoughts on how to check WordPress version
+Ending thoughts on how to check the WordPress version

 Checking the current PHP version enables users to see avoid compatibility issues with a plugin or theme.